serishema/serishema/README.md

 - 👋 Hi, I’m @serishema from new zealand
 - 👀 I’m interested in learning GPU programming.
-- 🌱 I’m currently learning swift and C++
+- 🌱 I’m currently learning javascript, C++ and OpenGL

-- I hope to write my own game engine some day.
+I'm a recovering java developer ;-)